Insights

 How to Test Your Website’s Readability in 60 Seconds

-Turns out, you can preview your site through different eyes for free with three clicks.
+You can preview your site through different eyes for free with three clicks.
 All you need is a browser and a minute.

 Step 1: Open Inspect